 Before we jump into the different ways you can say beautiful in Arabic, we wanted to make a quick note about the importance of using the correct word for the situation.

 Keep in mind that not all phrases that can be used to call someone beautiful are fit to describe physical objects or ideas.
-In English, we can call someone handsome, but we wouldn’t use handsome to describe a flower.
+In English, we can call someone handsome, but we would rarely use handsome to describe a flower.
 This is the same way in Arabic.

-For instance, in Arabic, you can say Eljaw jamil الجو جميل, meaning the weather is beautiful.
-But, you can’t say Eljaw wasim الجو وسيم as it’s the equivalent of calling the weather handsome.
+For instance, in Arabic, you can say el-jaw jamil الجو جميل, meaning the weather is beautiful.
+But, you can’t say el-jaw wasiim الجو وسيم — this is the equivalent of calling the weather handsome.

-No worries, we’ll be explaining the exact use of each word in the article below!
+We’ll explain the exact use of each word in the article below!.

 All the Ways to Say Beautiful in Arabic